Nourish - 8 Natural Tips to Halt Your Cold in its Tracks

 • Energy levels

 Don’t fret over a glass of wine every now and again, or a cup of coffee here and there.
-It’s best to avoid them to keep your immune system as strong as possible during the cold and flu seasons.
+It’s just good practice to avoid them in order to keep your immune system as strong as possible during the cold and flu seasons.

 If you’re under the shackles of a nasty cold or flu, eating a clean and light diet through its duration will be a huge help.

-The more energy your body uses to digest food, the less it has for the immune system, so think steamy soups, warming teas, fresh fruits and lots and lots of veggies.
+The more energy your body uses to digest food, the less it has for the immune system.
+Therefore, think steamy soups, warming teas, fresh fruits and lots and lots of veggies.

 These all support the immune system thanks to their abundance of nutrients in the form of vitamins, minerals, antioxidants, enzymes, phytochemicals, fibre etc.